Ericsson/codechecker/docs/web/products.md

   NOTE: These database arguments are relative to the server machine, as it is the server which will make the database connection.

   --sqlite SQLITE_FILE  Path of the SQLite database file to use.
-Not absolute
+All paths will
-                        paths will be relative to the server's
+                        be relative to the server's <CONFIG_DIRECTORY>.
+If an SQLite server needs to have a different directory, use symlinks inside the config directory.
-                        <CONFIG_DIRECTORY>. (default: <ENDOPINT>.sqlite)
+                        (default: <ENDOPINT>.sqlite)
   --postgresql          Specifies that a PostgreSQL database is to be used
                         instead of SQLite.
 See the "PostgreSQL arguments" section on how to configure the database connection.